UMM-CSci-3403-Fall-2018/mapping-the-internet-wololo/mapping-the-internet.md

     leave them disconnected if they never join up.
-    -   This means that we can take a bunch of different DOT files from different groups, and with very little effort generate one big DOT file that will make a really nifty, big graph :-).
+    -   This means that we can take a bunch of different DOT files from different groups, and with very little effort generate one big DOT file that will make a really nifty, big graph :smile:.

 ## Sharing your results